Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 ; unload.g
 M83
+G1 E-5 F1200            ; start with a short retract without endstop checking so that the monitor sees movement, else the next move would stop immediately
-G1 H1 E-600 F1200       ; retract up to 600mm; the move stops shortly after the filament has left the monitor
+G1 H1 E-600 F1200       ; keep retracting; the move stops shortly after the filament has left the monitor
 </pre>

 Note that filament monitors on CAN-connected expansion and tool boards are supported; the state is reported to the main board so expect a slightly higher trigger latency than for a monitor connected to the main board.